0xmetaschool/Castle.ai/README.md

 - Review solution explanations
 - Track improvement over time

-## Use cases and further enhanchements
+## Use Cases & Future Enhancements

-### Current Use Cases:
+Here's what you can do with Castle.ai and what's coming next:

+**Current Use Cases**

 - Educational Platform
   - Chess teachers can use it for interactive lessons
   - Students can practice openings systematically
   - Schools can implement it in chess programs
 - Training Tool
-  - Club players can improve opening repertoire
+  - Club players can improve their opening repertoire
   - Tactical training through puzzles
   - Practice specific positions against AI
 - Entertainment